CARING & PERSONAL DUAL DIAGNOSIS ADDICTION TREATMENT

-Many individuals who are suffering from addiction also find themselves struggling with a mental illness.
-Often times it is hard to pinpoint which disorder started first, whether it was the substance abuse or the mental illness.
-Both disorders can exacerbate the other and only a trained professional will be able to treat an individual suffering from both.
-Broadway Treatment Center staffs certified, and clinically trained psychologists to help assist clients through their dual-diagnosis addiction treatment program.
+Many individuals suffering from addiction also find themselves struggling with a mental illness.
+Often, it‘s hard to pinpoint which disorder started first, whether the substance abuse or the mental illness.
+Both disorders can exacerbate the other, and only a trained professional is capable of treating someone suffering from both.
+At Broadway Treatment Center, we only staff certified, clinically trained psychologists to assist our clients through dual-diagnosis addiction treatment programs.

-Research has shown that there is link between mental health issues and addiction.
-Although addiction does not always create mental illness, it definitely can in some instances.
-In almost all cases where an individual is suffering from mental health issues and addiction, the substance abuse will worsen the mental illness symptoms.
+Research shows a link between mental health issues and addiction.
+Although addiction does not always create mental disorders, it definitely can in some cases.
+In almost all cases where an individual suffers from mental health issues and addiction, substance abuse worsens symptoms of mental illness.
 It is often a cyclical pattern; addiction makes mental illness worse and mental health issues tend to make addiction worse.
-Because the two disorders are symbiotic this often leads to misdiagnosis of metal health issues because of the effect addiction has on an individual.
-It is hard to discern which disorder is causing what symptoms.
+Because the two disorders are symbiotic, this often leads to misdiagnosis of mental health issues due to the effect addiction has on an individual.
+It is hard to discern which disorder is causing which symptoms.

-Many individuals suffering from PTSD try to self-medicate their unpleasant symptoms with their addiction.
-These individuals often times have flashbacks and nightmares filled with terrifying realistic images.
-Drugs in the depressant category (alcohol, opiates, benzos, etc) tend to numb the mind which can help them relax and to sleep at night.
+Many individuals suffering from PTSD attempt to self-medicate.
+These individuals often experience flashbacks to their traumatic experience and terrifyingly realistic nightmares.
+Drugs in the depressant category (alcohol, opiates, benzos, etc) tend to numb the mind, which can help those with PTSD relax and fall asleep.

-Many people who are suffering from an eating disorder use drugs to help them curb their appetite.
+Many people suffering from an eating disorder rely on drugs to help them curb their appetite.
 Drugs in the stimulant category (meth, Adderall, cocaine, etc) stimulate the nervous system which reduces hunger and leads to weight loss.
-Also, when drugs are taken on an empty stomach their euphoric side effects are a lot stronger.
+Also, when drugs are taken on an empty stomach, their euphoric side effects are much more potent.

 Bipolar disorder is characterized by fluctuations between manic and depressive states.
-Individuals suffering from bi-polar disorder often times use substances to self-medicate their extreme states.
-Typically stimulants, or uppers (cocaine, meth, etc), will be used to help them out of a depressive state.
-While depressants, or downers (opiates, benzos, etc), are used to help them come out of a manic state.
-People try to find a place of mental balance through their addiction.
+Individuals suffering from bi-polar disorder often use substances to self-medicate and reduce the intensity of each extreme state.
+Typically stimulants (cocaine, meth, etc), are used to help them during a depressive state, while depressants (opiates, benzos, etc), are used to help them manage a manic state.
+People try to find a place of mental balance, resulting in the development of addiction.

 Those suffering from schizophrenia have a very difficult time managing their prescribed medication.
-Essentially their brain makes them believe things to be a reality when that is not the case.
-The feeling of hopelessness is common for those individuals suffering from schizophrenia.
-They try to counter this feeling by using drugs as an escape from their own mind.
+Essentially, their brain causes them to question reality.
+Hopelessness is a common feeling for people suffering from schizophrenia.
+Often, they try to counter this feeling by using drugs as an escape from their own mind.

-Borderline Personality Disorder (BPD) tends to cause people to destroy relationships with friends and family.
-This can lead to depression and sometimes suicidal thoughts.
-Individuals often times use drugs or alcohol to mask these feelings of despair that their behavior has caused.
+Borderline Personality Disorder (BPD) can cause people to destroy relationships with friends and family.
+This can lead to depression and, in some cases, suicidal thoughts.
+Individuals often use drugs or alcohol to mask their feelings about their often destructive behavior.
 They also turn to substance abuse as a way to self-destruct.

-Mood disorders is a broad term that covers many different mental health disorders.
-Depression and anxiety are the two most common seen in those struggling with addiction.
-Those suffering from depression often use drugs because it makes them feel good enough to participate in daily life.
-People with anxiety use drugs or alcohol because it allows them to calm their mind.
+The phrase “mood disorder” covers many different mental health issues.
+Depression and anxiety are the two most common our team sees in those struggling with addiction.
+Those suffering from depression often use drugs because it makes them feel good enough to engage in daily life.
+People with anxiety tend to use drugs or alcohol because it allows them to calm their mind.